ArgusMagnus/ValheimServersideQoL/README.md

 If you have an idea you think might fit this mod, you can create a feature request issue in the [github project](https://github.com/ArgusMagnus/ValheimServersideQoL/issues?q=is%3Aissue%20label%3Aenhancement%20).

 ## Known Issues
-- Modifying the inventory size of ships causes them to stay in the air after construction, until touched by a player [#10](https://github.com/ArgusMagnus/ValheimServersideQoL/issues/10)
-- Removing trader item progression requirements may cause Hunin/Munin to appear with hints to undiscovered biomes, etc.
-  Going to the trader at night may result in night-time spawns of undefeated bosses.
-- Toggleable fireplaces will be toggled off by rain [#20](https://github.com/ArgusMagnus/ValheimServersideQoL/issues/20)
+Known issues are listed in the [github project](https://github.com/ArgusMagnus/ValheimServersideQoL/issues?q=is%3Aissue%20label%3Abug%20(state%3Aopen%20OR%20label%3Awontfix).

-If you experience an issue, please file a report in the [github project](https://github.com/ArgusMagnus/ValheimServersideQoL/issues?q=is%3Aissue%20label%3Abug%20(state%3Aopen%20OR%20label%3Awontfix)).
+If you experience an issue, please file a report there.

 ## Configuration
 The configuration is loaded from `$(ValheimInstallDir)/BepInEx/config/argusmagnus.ServersideQoL.cfg`.
 Start the server once to generate the file if it does not exist.